Home » Arts and Crafts For Kids » Easy Rainbow Bird Painting For Kids

 There are two main reasons your markers do not bleed when adding water.
 You must use washable markers and the right type of paper.
 Watercolor paper and most heavy drawing papers will work.
 Before doing it with a large group or class, we recommend you test this technique first.

-This lesson can be successfully completed with 6—and 7-year-olds when each step is broken into sections.
+This lesson can be successfully be completed by 6 and 7-year-olds when each step is broken into sections.
 The first day, you introduce the color wheel, and they draw the birds.
 On the second day, you paint the background, and on the third day, you add color inside the birds.

 Our favorite ways to complete our color wheel birds are with watercolor or tissue paper backgrounds and washable markers with water for inside the birds.
 The marker technique is a simple way to get kids “painting” without the hassle and mess of paint.